AhmetErdemTerzi/CS102_Project_IceBreaker/README.txt

 14.12.2020 | Menu screen transition was completed.
 17.12.2020 | Started coding User class.
 Connection between User class and database were made. minSdk version was corrected.
+18.12.2020 | Pop up request message and its functionality is done for outdoor activity.
+User class is still on process.
+Little problems about .xml and activities are fixed.

 ***********************
 Emrecan Kutay 21702500